 On this dayNov 04, 1890

-Mr. Tillman’s political career began after his involvement in the 1876 Hamburg Massacre, where white men rioted and killed nine people in a predominantly African American town in South Carolina.
-In his gubernatorial campaign, Mr. Tillman promised to keep the state’s African American population in a position of permanent inferiority.
+Mr. Tillman’s political career began after his involvement in the 1876 Hamburg Massacre, where white men rioted and killed nine people in a predominantly Black town in South Carolina.
+In his gubernatorial campaign, Mr. Tillman promised to keep the state’s Black population in a position of permanent inferiority.
 In his inaugural address and throughout his administration, he emphasized white supremacy and the necessity to revoke Black Americans’ rights.

 Mr. Tillman served two terms as governor and played a critical role in the 1895 South Carolina Constitutional Convention.
 In order to vote under the revised constitution, a man had to own property, pay a poll tax, pass a literacy test, and meet certain educational standards.
-The 1895 constitution disenfranchised African American voters in intent and effect, and served as a model for other Southern states.
+The 1895 constitution disenfranchised Black voters in intent and effect, and served as a model for other Southern states.

 After serving as governor, Mr. Tillman was elected United States Senator from South Carolina in 1895, and served in this capacity for twenty-four years.
 Throughout his tenure, he staunchly opposed Black equality and women’s suffrage.
 Mr. Tillman’s philosophy helped shape the era of oppression and abuse of Black Americans throughout the South.
 A statue honoring Mr. Tillman still stands on the grounds of South Carolina’s State Capitol.